 Torrents have a bad rep, and it seems they are always under attack from someone.
 But the fact is BitTorrent is a great piece of technology, and it has many excellent (and legal) uses.
+There are also many legal reasons to use torrents which people might not be aware of.

 1. File Syncing